Elena Delle Donne: Washington Mystics (2017–2023)

 In 2020, Delle Donne opted to sit out the entire season due to health concerns and preexisting risk factors with the COVID-19 pandemic.
 She had been denied medical opt out by the league despite recommendation by her physician to not play in the bubble to avoid any risk of exposure to the virus; however, the Mystics were able to resolve the issue and decided to pay Delle Donne her full salary for the season while being absent.
 Without Delle Donne and less of her supporting cast, the Mystics struggled to defend their title as they barely made the playoffs as the number 8 seed with a 9–13 record in the shortened 22-game season; they lost 85–84 to the Phoenix Mercury in the first round elimination game.
 Delle Donne was limited to three games during the 2021 WNBA season.
 During that season, she was named to The W25 as one of the top 25 players of the league's first 25 years.

+In February 2024, Delle Donne announced that she would step away from basketball and did not sign the contract the Mystics had offered her.

+On April 4, 2025, Delle Donne announced her retirement from professional basketball via her Instagram.